catalyst-cloud/catalystcloud-docs/source/first-instance/openstack-sdk.rst

 The following code block assumes a few things:

+* Your external IP address has been whitelisted for API access as explained under :ref:`Access and whitelist <access-and-whitelist>`.
-- You are using an RC file that does not use 2-factor-authentication. if you are using 2FA then you would need to change the `password` variable to be a `token`
+* You are using an RC file that does not use 2-factor-authentication. if you are using 2FA then you would need to change the `password` variable to be a `token`
-- The region your instance is going to be made is the Porirua region.
+* The region your instance is going to be made is the Porirua region.
-- You have downloaded and installed a version of python3 on your machine.
+* You have downloaded and installed a version of python3 on your machine.
-- You don't already have a private SSH key that you want to associate with your instance.
+* You don't already have a private SSH key that you want to associate with your instance.
 To change this you will have to alter the code relating to the 'create_keypair' function.